 The available literature on CBD oil and ketosis is quite small, but there this doesn’t mean the two don’t have a synergistic potential.

-research suggests that consuming fat in conjunction with oral CBD helps improve the bioavailability.
+For starters, research suggests that consuming fat in conjunction with oral CBD helps improve the bioavailability.

 Both CBD and THC in cannabis actually have quite low bioavailability, right around 20% even when they are smoked (which tends to produce higher bioavailability than oral ingestion).